rubatopy/rubato/docs/source/input-details.rst

 Input Details
 =============

 Here is the list of all of the available key names.
-Note that names are case- sensitive
+Note that names are case-sensitive.

+You use these in our :ref:`Input <input>` class.

 Numbers
 _______